-As with succulents, allow the cut ends of the stems or leaves to dry before planting them in a light, airy, well draining soil mixture.
-Plants root easily, but little rooting hormone powder can speed things up.
+As with succulents, allow the cut ends of the stems, tip cuttings, or leaves to dry before planting.

-This plant is relatively disease and insect free.
+Red ripple peperomia plant is relatively disease and insect-free.
 But problems can occur when you overwater.
 Look out for root rot and other fungal problems.

-Symptoms of overwatering include soggy stems and yellow leaves.
+Symptoms of overwatering include soggy stems, yellow leaves, black stems, and lower leaves.

 Because these plants like high humidity, they may also be subject to a virus called ringspot.

-If you notice circular, damaged spots on the leaves, remove the leaves quickly and improve air circulation around the plant.
-It is difficult to treat this disease, and you may end up having to throw out the entire plant.
+If you notice circular, damaged spots on the leaves, remove their leaves.
+Improve air circulation around the plant.
+It is difficult to treat this disease.
+You may end up having to throw out the entire plant.

-Keep an eye out for common houseplant pests such as whiteflies, spider mites, scale and mealybugs.
+Keep an eye out for common houseplant pests such as:

 Related: More on Controlling Pests and Diseases on Peperomia